Lesbian, Gay, Bisexual & Transgender Community Center: Facilities and activities

 Every week, 6,000 people visit the center, and more than 300 groups meet in the building.
 These groups range from political activist organizations to social clubs.
 The center also frequently hosts speeches, performances, workshops, and commercially sponsored information sessions.

 Programs produced by the center include Center Wellness, an Adult Services Department working with people with AIDS, struggling with substance abuse issues, mental health challenges and much more; Youth Services, an activities-based program for LGBT youth; Center Cultural Programs, presenting established and emerging artists, writers, and activists to the community; Center Families, the center's family project.

 Bureau of General Services—Queer Division is a bookstore and event space located on the second floor of the center.

 The Pat Parker/Vito Russo Center Library

 The Center Library is a lending library started in 1991.
-It has been closed to the public since March 2020, with plans to reopen October 2024.
-The Library has sponsored monthly reading groups and been a producer and/or collaborator for literary events of interest to the LGBT+ community.
+It was closed to the public from March 2020 to October 2024 before reopening under a team of volunteers.
+The Library shares space with the Center's archives and has sponsored monthly reading groups and been a producer and/or collaborator for literary events of interest to the LGBT+ community.
 The Library is named in honor of Pat Parker and Vito Russo, individuals who championed LGBT+ causes in their professional and personal lives.